Characterizing Multi-planet Systems with Classical Secular Theory: Secular Behavior

 \subsection{Secular Behavior with Eccentricity Damping}

 Suppose some process (in addition to the gravitational effects taken into account in the derivation of Eqns. \ref{ksol} and \ref{hsol}) acts to damp the eccentricity of the inner planet according to

 where $F$ is positive and constant.
-Such eccentricity damping can be one effect of tidal dissipation (e.g. Goldreich and Soter 1966\cite{GoldreichSoter1966}, Yoder and Peale 1981\cite{YoderPeale81}, Jackson et al. 2008\cite{Jackson08}), although here we are not considering other effects of tides such as changes in the semi-major axis.
-Eccentricity damping can be incorporated into the secular theory by adding a term $-Fh_1$ to $dh_1/dt$ and $-Fk_1$ to $dk_1/dt$ in Eqns.~\ref{kdot} and \ref{hdot}, and therefore adding the term $-F$i to $A_{11}$ (where $i = (-1)^{1/2}$).
-The secular equations are still linear, so solutions are still straightforward (e.g. Chiang and Murray (2002)\cite{ChiangMurray}).
-However, the eigenvalues will now be complex, which introduces an exponential decrease of each of the mode strengths, $E_m$.
+Such eccentricity damping can be one effect of tidal dissipation (e.g. \citealt{GoldreichSoter1966}, \citealt{YoderPeale81}, \citealt{Jackson08}, \citealt{Matsum10}), although here we are not considering other effects of tides such as changes in the semi-major axis.
+Eccentricity damping can be incorporated into the secular theory by adding a term $-Fh_1$ to $dh_1/dt$ and $-Fk_1$ to $dk_1/dt$ in Eqns.~\ref{kdot} and \ref{hdot}, and therefore adding the term $-Fi$ to $A_{11}$ (where $i = (-1)^{1/2}$).
+The secular equations are still linear, so solutions are still straightforward (e.g. \citealt{ChiangMurray}).
+However, the eigenvalues will now be complex, which introduces an exponential decrease of each of the mode strengths, $E_m$, at a rate proportional to $F$.
+The damping coefficients for the various eigenmodes depend only on masses and semi major axes as they come from the diagonalization of the matrix $A$.
+So, which mode damps the fastest does not depend on the excitation of the mode.
+Consequently, $(dE_m/dt)/E_m$ is constant with time in this solution.

 Even if the damping process acts directly on only one planet, the secular interactions redistribute angular momentum among the planets, so that eventually all the eccentricities die away.
 However, each eigenmode damps according to its own exponential timescale.
 Thus, as a damping proceeds a stage is reached where only the longest-lived eigenmode remains.
-This condition has been called a “fixed point” solution or, in recognition of the fact that eventually even the longest-lived eigenmode damps away, a “quasi-fixed point solution” (Wu and Goldreich 2002\cite{WuGoldreich02}, Mardling 2007\cite{Mardling07}).
+This condition has been called a ``fixed point'' solution or, in recognition of the fact that eventually even the longest-lived eigenmode damps away, a ``quasi-fixed point solution'' \citep{WuGoldreich02,Mardling07,Batygin09}.
 As long as the one longest-lived eigenmode remains, this condition is characterized by aligned or anti-aligned major axes.
 Before this condition is reached, but after the other eigenmodes have become smaller than the long-lived mode, their contribution to the total solution of the behavior of the eccentricity vectors is so small that it can only produce librations around the alignment of major axes.

 The various properties of the classical solution for secular behavior reviewed in this section have implications for the interpretation of the characteristics of observed extrasolar systems, as demonstrated by the following examples.